jrasmusson/ios-starter-kit/basics/UITableView/HeaderFooterNib/README.md

 }
 ```

-And then replace the default one like this.
+And then replace the default section title as follows.

 **ViewController**